gbbirkisson/gbb-is/content/posts/2023-02-02-duplicate-media-files/index.md

 ### Second attempt

 Well, the first attempt is pretty good.
-Very simple, but its so slow!
+Very simple, but it's so slow!
 Can we make it faster?
 Well we are reading every file from disk!
 The whole file!
 And we dont even care about the `md5` hash, we just care if the files are the same or not!

-Can we maybe just read first, lets say `1kb` of the file and calculate the hash of those bytes?
+Can we maybe just read the first, lets say `1kb` of the file and calculate the hash of those bytes?

 ```bash
 #!/usr/bin/env bash